SkyLandd/back_end_test/README.md

     - Implement a system to track and prevent cheating, such as treasure duplication or manipulation.

 **Requirements:**
-- Use a web framework of your choice (e.g., Flask, Express, Django).
+- Use a Node.js framework of your choice (e.g., Express).
 - Use a database (e.g., PostgreSQL, MongoDB) to store user and game data.
 - Ensure endpoints are secure and only accessible by authenticated users.
 - Design the database schema to support scalability and performance.